Pauan/SaltyBetBot/README.md

 Disclaimer: I accept no responsibility if you lose salt from running this bot.

-1. Download [this zip file](https://github.com/Pauan/SaltyBetBot/archive/master.zip) and then unzip it somewhere.
+Before you install this extension, make sure that you have [Git](https://git-scm.com/downloads) installed.

-   (If you prefer, you can instead use `git clone https://github.com/Pauan/SaltyBetBot.git SaltyBetBot-master`)
+1. Use `git clone https://github.com/Pauan/SaltyBetBot.git SaltyBetBot-master`

 2. In Chrome, go to the [`chrome://extensions/`](chrome://extensions/) URL.